ssenmosip/mosip-temp-documentation/Automated-Biometric-Identification-System-(ABIS)-Interface.md

 - MOSIP will interact with ABIS only via message queues
 - JSON format will be used to for all control messages like INSERT, IDENTIFY etc... to interact with ABIS
-- CBEFF XML format will be used to send biometrics data (Please refer for sample cbeff data)
+- CBEFF XML format will be used to send biometrics data (Please refer https://github.com/mosip/mosip/wiki/MOSIP-Biometric- Data-Specifications#cbeff-xml-format-sample for sample cbeff data) to ABIS
+- Inside the CBEFF XML individual biometrics data must be in respective ISO format

 Biometric data sent to ABIS will follow the below standards.